-It is not ok to tell women in comedy that “Hot women aren’t funny because they’ve never dealt with anything,” because I’ve never heard that being said to a man, and because you have no fucking clue what someone has gone through.
-Ex: I’ve been told I have nice eyes, but I literally have a second toe that’s so big it disaligns my whole back.
-Also, I’m a child of a bitter divorce, and my parents legally brought in an income under the US poverty line for a few years.
+It is not OKto tell women in comedy that “Hot women aren’t funny because they’ve never dealt with anything,” because I’ve never heard that being said to a man, and because you have no fucking clue what someone has gone through.
+Ex: I’ve been told I have nice eyes, so sure, maybe that makes me “hot” by somebody’s standards, but I’m also a child of a bitter divorce, and my parents legally brought in an income under the US poverty line for a few years.
 Nobody would know that from my bone structure.

-These things are not ok because one presidential candidate for the most powerful and influential country in the world bragged about sexual assault, and the world was more concerned about “lewd” language AKA the word pussy—which btw I love my pussy and you should too!
-PUSSYPUSSYPUSSY—than the fact that this long list of women have all had their vulnerability infringed upon by a disgusting molestrous (new word, who dis??) demagogue.
+These things are not OK because one presidential candidate for the most powerful and influential country in the world, bragged about sexual assault, and the world was more concerned about “lewd” language, AKA the use of the word pussy, (which, btw, I love the word pussy and you should too!
+PUSSYPUSSYPUSSY) than the fact that this long list of women have all had their vulnerability infringed upon by a disgusting molestrous (new word, who dis??) demagogue.
 Let’s not treat “pussy” like we treat “moist.”
 They’re both just words, and I know you’re not actually bothered by them, because we use the word “asshole” in our daily vocabulary (see title).
-And for those of you who don’t know, an “asshole” is the orifice of your body where your feces comes out, unless you have an undiagnosed gluten allergy and eat too much bread during your study abroad trip to Argentina, in which case constipation reduces your asshole to a functionless kinda-second vagina on your body.
+And for those of you who don’t know, an “asshole” is the orifice of your body where your feces comes out of (unless you have an undiagnosed gluten allergy and ate bread 3 times a day for 21 years, in which case constipation reduces your asshole to a functionless sorta second vagina).
 In any case, “pussy” is a fine word.
 Sexual assault is not a fine action.

-These things are not ok because instead of focusing on my homework and watching the latest episode of Atlanta, or spending my money on Kindle books I’ll never read, or wasting my time trying to find uncensored pictures of Justin Bieber’s penis on perezhilton.com, I’m writing out of pure frustration that I must take on the role of educating any, frankly, unwoke, reader of my shitty blog on WHY THINGS ARE NOT OK FOR WOMEN RIGHT NOW.
+These things are not OK because instead of focusing on my homework and watching the latest episode of Atlanta, or spending my money on self-help books I’ll never read, or wasting my time trying to find uncensored pictures of Justin Bieber’s penis on perezhilton.com, I’m writing out of pure frustration that I must take on the role of educating any, frankly unwoke, reader of my shitty blog on WHY THINGS ARE NOT OK FOR WOMEN RIGHT NOW.

 If those of us who have the platform and privilege to speak out against sexism don’t write enraged Facebook posts and instill these conversations within our everyday interactions, then who will?
 What chance do our female comrades have in countries where the internet isn’t provided to them, or in villages where they aren’t taught to read and thus don’t know that their rights exist in foreign lands?

 Also saying things like “not all men are bad” or “I’m a nice guy!” is the same as equating an entire complicated international gender-based history to a few of your chivalrous actions—and that makes you just about the most self-centered person I know.
 How about you retire the dick jokes, along with your ballsy ego, and accept that all the “isms” (sexism, racism, etc) in the world are not based on the actions of individuals, but on SYSTEMATIC oppression.
-That means that these things are so imbedded into our education systems, our political structures, our corporate hierarchies’, etc, that you being nice to a girl and not expecting her to have sex with you on the first date (but definitely on the second) won’t change anything—But being on our side will.
+That means that these things are so imbedded into our education systems, our political structures, our corporate hierarchies’, etc, that you not expecting a woman to have sex with you on the first date (but definitely on the second) doesn’t make you a hero, just a nice and normal person.
+We need you, men, on our side.
 That’s the side of equality BTW, not the side of “I’m a crazy bitch whose gonna take away white men’s rights and make them live out the rest of their lives like the people who they enslaved, beat, raped, and/or tortured, throughout history.”
 This isn’t about you.
 It isn’t about me either.
 It’s about coexisting as humans in a pretty progressive and incredible epoch (minus Trump—You are the exception, you corn husk of a bigot).

 Being a feminist is fucking cool because it’s being on the right side of history.
-If you’re voting for Trump, you’re also voting for a society that’s ok with going backwards 100+ years in human rights.
-If you’re a guy on the street cat-calling a woman, or angrily telling her she should smile more, you’re supporting the notion that as women, we owe it to YOU to be at 100% even if we had a shitty day and just wanna go home, praise Shonda Rhimes (this is one of those people whose name I knew and referenced all the time, but had no idea who she actually was until like yesterday) and masturbate while eating a container of Talenti Coconut Icecream.
+If you’re voting for Trump, you’re also voting for a society that’s OK with going backwards 100+ years in human rights.
+If you’re a guy on the street who cat-calls women, or angrily tells them that they should smile more, you’re supporting the notion that as women, we owe it to YOU to be at 100% even if we had a shitty day and just wanna go home, wonder why we can’t be Beyonce, and masturbate while eating an entire container of Talenti Coconut Icecream.
 If you’re commenting on my Facebook status, calling me dramatic for poking fun at the vignettes of sexism in my life, then you’re so stuck in your own comfortable bubble that you’re blinded to the struggle of 50% of the human race.
 And if you’re ok with that, then you can kindly, “fuck the fuck off.” 🙂